inab/fega-mm/all_collections/_subdomains/1_1_governance_and_structure_of_the_federated_ega_node.md

     - level: 4
       desc: 'Governance body is fully operating with key personnel and is monitored based on work plan.'
     - level: 5
-      desc: 'Governance body is institutionalized, protected from organizational changes, open to novel developments and supportive of international cooperation.'
+      desc: 'Governance body is institutionalised, protected from organisational changes, open to novel developments and supportive of international cooperation.'
 ---